abinit/abipy/docs/graphical_interface.rst

 .. important::

-    Note that you will need a running python kernel to execute the callbacks triggerered by the GUI hence the examples given in this page are only meant to show how to build the the GUI.
+    Note that you will need a running python kernel to execute the callbacks triggerered by the GUI hence the examples given in this page are only meant to show how to build the GUI.

 Installation
 ------------